davidbstein/skeleton-project/README.md

 Everything useful is in `src`.
 The javascript for the frontend attempts to follow the "best practices" outlined in this one-pager https://facebook.github.io/flux/docs/flux-utils.html

 Everything else is very much a __TODO__, including the rest of the docs.

+# pro tips

+get this chrome extension: https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd - now there are a lot of useful UI tools. yay.